Elsie Herbold Froeschner: Career

-Elsie graduated from Kalamazoo College with a Bachelor of Arts degree in biology in 1935.
+Froeschner graduated from Kalamazoo College with a Bachelor of Arts degree in biology in 1935.
 She immediately continued her education at the University of Michigan, earning a Master of Science degree in 1936.

-Soon after her graduation from the University of Michigan Elsie returned home and began teaching zoology classes at Sweet Briar College in Sweet Briar, Virginia.
+Soon after her graduation from the University of Michigan, Froeschner returned home and began teaching zoology classes at Sweet Briar College in Sweet Briar, Virginia.
 From 1938 to 1941, she worked as a medical and scientific illustrator at the University of Missouri.
 She was head of research art in seven distinct departments, including the entomology department where she met her soon-to-be husband Richard Froeschner.
-Following her work at the university, Elsie worked as the Missouri Botanical Garden's official botanical artist for several years she left traditional employment in 1948 to travel and work as a successful freelance artist for over a decade.
+Following her work at the university, Froeschner worked as the Missouri Botanical Garden's official botanical artist for several years she left traditional employment in 1948 to travel and work as a successful freelance artist for over a decade.

 Froeschner became an entomological illustrator at the Smithsonian Institution's National Museum of Natural History in 1963, a position she held until 1975.
-Elsie's illustrations were specifically mentioned for their excellence in the Smithsonian's 1969 annual published report.
-While working at the National Museum of Natural History in the fall of 1968, Elsie attended several lunch meetings that eventually led to the creation of the Guild of Natural Science Illustrators in December of the same year.
+Her illustrations were specifically mentioned for their excellence in the Smithsonian's 1969 annual published report.
+While working at the National Museum of Natural History in the fall of 1968, Froeschner attended several lunch meetings that eventually led to the creation of the Guild of Natural Science Illustrators in December of the same year.
 She is even included in a set of contemporaneous illustrated portraits depicting the organization's original set of founders.
-Elsie was elected to the first board of directors for the Guild of Natural Science Illustrators in 1969.
+Froeschner was elected to the first board of directors for the Guild of Natural Science Illustrators in 1969.
 She served as the vice president of the board until 1970 when she was instead elected president, a position she held until 1973.

-Elsie contributed more than 120 ink drawings of Orthoptera found in Iowa to her husband's Master's thesis at Iowa State College between 1949 and 1951.
-After leaving the Smithsonian in 1975, Elsie worked as a freelance botanical illustrator and was able to dedicated the remainder of her career to travel and research with Richard.
+Froeschner contributed more than 120 ink drawings of Orthoptera found in Iowa to her husband's Master's thesis at Iowa State College between 1949 and 1951.
+After leaving the Smithsonian in 1975, Elsie worked as a freelance botanical illustrator and was able to dedicate the remainder of her career to travel and research with Richard.

 Works

-Elsie's work has been included in hundreds of scientific papers, identification guides and textbooks, beginning soon after she started work in the field.
+Froeschner's work has been included in hundreds of scientific papers, identification guides and textbooks, beginning soon after she started work in the field.
 She travelled extensively with her husband for several decades across the United States and Central and South America.
-These journeys provided Elsie with the opportunity to draw a vast array of plant and insect species that were native to a variety of different climates and locations.
+These journeys provided her with the opportunity to draw a vast array of plant and insect species that were native to a variety of different climates and locations.
 Her illustrations are still relied on for research, with organizations like the U.S. Army Corps of Engineers continuing to use her illustrations to educate others about plant identification.
 Iowa State University holds numerous original scientific drawings by Froeschner, as does the Smithsonian Institution.

-Sometime before 1948, Elsie completed a large mural of scientifically accurate medicinal plants for a pharmaceutical company in St. Louis, Missouri.
+Sometime before 1948, Froeschner completed a large mural of scientifically accurate medicinal plants for a pharmaceutical company in St. Louis, Missouri.
 The mural remained until at least 1988 but has since been removed or destroyed.